WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 space and exploits only time domain estimates without any spatial estimation.
 The color saturation is coded by the coefficient of variation temporal.

-However, the detection results is highly corrupted by its speckle noise.
+However, the detection results are highly corrupted by its speckle noise.
 Even using some state-of-the-art denoising methods, the bias estimation in vegetation area still prohibit REACTIV provide the best performance.
 In addition, the color in REACTIV results represent the appearing date of maximum intensity values which can not indicate the change times.

 We improved REACTIV method with the proposed denoising results.
-In addition, we will apply generalized likelihood ratio test to this framework to detect the change starting and ending time, the maximum change magnitude time and the maximum change significance time.
+In addition, we will use  the generalized likelihood ratio test to  detect the change starting and ending time, the maximum change magnitude time and the maximum change significance time.

 The principle of the method is to exploit the HSV color space, where the hue channel H